Lisbon. A Sunday afternoon like so many. The routine of it is what made the meeting with the drunk sea captain so surprising.

 I dared not stay at the house of any of my friends.
 I knew the authorities would be looking for me.

-So back on the streets I went.
-I wondered about.
+So I went back to wondering about.
 In that time, I spent a year in the Sahara desert, and then Tibet, and then a cave, and then I met a clan of Sufis. (muslim mystics)